 You can also get bar snacks (meat platter, cheese platter, meat and cheese platter, fried bread sticks) to enjoy with your beer.
 All the bottles are available to purchase to take away, which costs slightly less than sitting down to drink them in the bar.

-Tip: the bar closes at 10pm!
+Tip: the bar closes at 10pm on Sundays and Mondays!
 I didn’t realise this, hence why I only had time for one beer. *sad Penelope*

 The beer served pretty much everywhere is Švyturys, Lithuania’s second oldest brewery located in Klaipėda, Lithuania’s port city.
 If you are a lager person,